cthunline/cthunline-doc/docs/documentation/deployment/deploy-proxy.md

 # Reverse proxy

-When deploying Cthunline in production, it's convenient to have a reverse proxy distributing the app.
+When deploying Cthunline in production, it's convenient to put the app behind a reverse proxy.

 Here is an example of a Nginx configuration that you can use to serve the app: